mnjstwins/strong-gateway-demo/notes-app-gateway/sample-configs/pm-demo/README.md

 #### Set up the API server

-The API server in this demo is [already configured to run on port 3002](api-server/server/config.jsonL#4).
+The API server in this demo is [already configured to run on port 3002](api-server/server/config.json#L4).
 However, in our case this doesn't matter because PM will assign its own port based on the service id.
-Since this app will the be second process we start, it will be assigned a service id of 3002 anyways:
+Since this application will the be second process we start, it will be assigned a service id of 3002 by default.
+Once the ports are configured, start the service:

 ```
 cd ../api-server